 After the bankruptcy of the Colombian railroad in the 1960s and the transfer of the markets in the square to the nearby Plaza Minorista market and the Mayorista market in Itagüí, Plaza Cisneros became an area with problems with thieves and drug addicts, particularly at night.

-Renovation of Plaza Cisneros to Create Parque de las Luces
+Renovation to Create Parque de las Luces

 As part of a project to renovate downtown Medellín, a plan was established in 2002 to renovate Plaza Cisneros by the administration of former mayor Luis Pérez.
 The projects was called “Medellín es luz, un poem urbano” (“Medellín is Light, an urban poem”).
 Architect Juan Manuel Peláez’s project was selected.
 And the design was completed in 2003.